iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 [reproduction targets]: /doc/command-reference/repro#options
 [dependency graph]: /doc/command-reference/dag#directed-acyclic-graph

-## Experiment results

-The results of the last `dvc exp run` can be seen in the <abbr>workspace</abbr>.
-They are stored and tracked internally by DVC.

-To display and compare multiple experiments along with their
-<abbr>parameters</abbr> and <abbr>metrics</abbr>, use `dvc exp show` or
-`dvc exp diff`. `plots diff` also accepts experiments as `revisions`.
-See [Reviewing and Comparing Experiments][reviewing] for more details.

-Use `dvc exp apply` to restore the results of any other experiment instead.
-See [Bring experiment results to your workspace][apply] for more info.

-[reviewing]: /doc/user-guide/experiment-management/comparing-experiments
-[apply]:
-  /doc/user-guide/experiment-management/persisting-experiments#bring-experiment-results-to-your-workspace

 ## Tuning (hyper)parameters

 Parameters are the values that modify the behavior of coded processes -- in this